 We all crave cheeseburgers on our keto journey, right?
 While you can make amazing keto cheeseburgers and hamburgers using my keto burger buns recipe, there is a quicker option.
 This keto hamburger casserole is the trick to fix all your (cheese)burgers cravings and meal prep a week of easy keto breakfasts without cooking every morning!

 All you need to make this easy low-carb keto cheeseburger casserole are few simple ingredients.
 Of course, jump to the recipe below for the full measurements of each ingredient.
-But first, let us see how to choose the best ingredients for this easy keto casserole.
+But first, let us see how to choose the best ingredients for this easy keto casserole recipe.

 We are all looking for keto breakfasts without eggs.
 I mean, not totally egg-free, but a breakfast that doesn’t look like an omelet, fried eggs, or scrambled eggs.

-Well, this easy keto casserole is the best egg-free keto breakfast to start the day with only 3 grams of net carbs.
+Well, this easy low carb casserole recipe is the best keto breakfast to start the day with only 3 grams of net carbs.

 I recommend preparing your casserole the day before and rewarming it every morning in the microwave, oven, or saucepan.